 We offer workshops in bike maintenance, small space and balcony gardening, decluttering your home and your life, an introduction to permaculture, pond ecology and keeping chooks in Randwick.

 Every month, there's the Eco Heroes Club for 5-11 year olds, which is a club for hands-on eco-activities that are fun... whether that's making a video, planting vegetables in the garden, learning about the wildlife critters we share Randwick with, learning about worms and compost or making art from recycled materials.
 We meet mostly on the third Saturday of the month between 2:30 and 4:00pm (excluding school holidays).

 PermaBee garden volunteers

-Come gardening with us on the third Saturday afternoon of the month for our Community Volunteer PermaBee in the Permaculture Interpretive Garden.
-Join permaculture horticulturalist and landscape designer, Emma Daniell while we plant out, weed, harvest, maintain the compost and propagate vegies — whatever needs doing on the day!
+Come gardening with us every Friday morning from 9:30am to 12:30pm (except when it is raining or a public holiday) for our Community Volunteer PermaBee in the Permaculture Interpretive Garden.
+Join permaculture landscape architect, Steve Batley, horticultural scientist, Jon Kingston and horticulturalist and landscape designer, Emma Daniell while we plant out, weed, harvest, maintain the compost and propagate — whatever needs doing on the day!

 Randwick Environment Park Bushcare volunteers

 Randwick Environment Park Bushcare volunteers meet from 9am-12noon on the first Wednesday and the third Satruday of each month.
 Find your way to the corner of Dooligah avenue and Burragulung Street, Randwick and walk diagonally across the recreation area towards the Randwick City Council Ute.